remix-run/react-router/website/api/MatchRoutes.md

 **How is this different than just using `Match` and `Miss`?**

-This component is unique in that it renders a route *exclusively*, where every `Match` that matches the location will render.
+This component is unique in that it renders a route *exclusively*, in contrast to every `Match` that matches the location renders inclusively.
 Consider this code:

 ```js
 <Match pattern="/about" component={About}/>